You Matter. You Are Important. You Belong.

 Things That Are Happening

-Were you following along as we worked with the Ulnooweg Indigenous Communities Foundation over the past year, listening to the voices of Indigenous youth in Atlantic Canada?
-You too can hear what they have to say: download the recommendations that were born out of the voices of hundreds of brave young folks in every region of Atlantic Canada.
+Were you following along as we worked with the Ulnooweg Indigenous Communities Foundation last year, listening to the voices of Indigenous youth in Atlantic Canada?
+Learn more about how we gathered the voices and help lift them up here.

 The world can be a challenging place to live.
 Let’s be honest.
 It isn’t that it can be, it is.